FORWARD: Issue #8: Civic Health

 Forecast Public Art AFTACON 2025

-From reimagining public spaces to shaping policy with bold vision, artists are more than creators—they’re catalysts for civic transformation.
-In this dynamic session, attendees will explore how artists partner with governments, community organizations, and urban planners to tackle local challenges.
-Through case studies and group discussions, we’ll examine the future of artist-led civic engagement.
+We know that artists are more than creators.
+From reimagining public spaces to shaping policy with bold vision, they’re catalysts for civic transformation.
+On June 12, 2025, Forecast's team presented a dynamic session, exploring how artists partner with governments, community organizations, and urban planners to tackle local challenges.
+Through case studies and group discussions, they examined the future of artist-led civic engagement to an audience eager to connect with this topic.

 14